Welcome to the USS Washington-E!

 I was selected for my first away mission today.

-I knew it was coming - statistically, at least.
+I knew it was coming, statistically at least.
 New ensign, operations background, limited planetside exposure.
-Eventually the numbers line up.
+Eventually the numbers align.
 Still, when my name was spoken on the bridge, it felt unreal in a way training simulations never manage.

-I don’t think I smiled.
-I don’t think I said anything unnecessary.
-I acknowledged the order, confirmed readiness, and did exactly what I’ve practiced doing for years.
+I do not think I smiled.
+I do not think I said anything unnecessary.
+I acknowledged the order, confirmed readiness, and did exactly what I have practiced doing for years.

 » Personal Log - The Quiet